top of page

 In practice, this takes various forms:

 Looser, larger charcoal drawings allow for movement and physical engagement — a freer line, expressive, textured, and gestural.
-Here, drawing becomes almost choreographic: my hand and arm follow impulses, the charcoal breaks under pressure as I try to transfer my sense of the terrain directly onto the paper — or dream myself into a stone-scape, letting its energy move through me.
+Here, drawing becomes almost choreographic: my hand and arm follow impulses, the charcoal breaks under pressure as I try to transfer my sense of the terrain directly onto the paper or dream myself into a stone-scape, letting its energy move through me.

-More recently, I’ve begun drawing with stone: using natural materials like clay, loess, or mud from the Flysch zone.
+At times, I am drawing with stone: using natural materials like clay, loess, or mud from the Flysch zone.
 With my fingers, the gesture becomes more elemental.
 These drawings resist precision — each material behaves differently, depending on the stone evoked.
 Once dried, I often revisit them with charcoal, layering one form of stone over another.